epstechtheatre/epstechtheatre.github.io/.github/pull_request_template.md

 ## Github
 - [ ] I have gone through the above checklist and have filled out, removed, or added all necessary information
-- [ ] (Do after submitting) I have checked the labels attached to the pull request and verified they accurately describe my changes.
+- [ ] (Do after submitting) I have checked the labels attached to the pull request and verified they accurately describe my changes

 ## Other points
 I have additional notes that I would like to include (please describe):